learn-co-curriculum/hs-git-code-along-catch-up/README.md

   type: catch-up
 ---

-## Git Workshop Catch-Up
+## Git Study Guide

-Did you miss class?
-No worries.
-Follow along with this workshop to learn how to use Github.

 ### What is Github?

-Google Docs is a great way to store documents online and collaborate with other people on your work.
-Google Docs is great for plain text, Excel spreadsheets, and Powerpoint presentations, but unfortunately for us, they don’t have a great way to store code.
-Github is the Google Docs of code.
-While there is a ton you can do with Github, today we’re just going to learn how to make a copy of a project located on Github.com and bring it down locally to your computer so you can work on it.
+As tech savvy programmers, you're probably familiar with Google Docs.
+Google Docs is a great way to store documents online and collaborate with other people on a project.
+It's useful for text documents, Excel spreadsheets, and Powerpoint presentations, but unfortunately for us, they don’t have a great way to store code.
+GitHub is the Google Docs of code.
+There is a ton you can do with GitHub, but today we’re just going to learn how to make a copy of a project located on github.com and bring it down locally to your computer so you can work on it.

-###Let's use Github!
+###Let's use GitHub!
-The first thing you will need to do is some setup work to be able to use Github.com.
+The first thing you will need to do is some setup work to be able to use github.com.
 Please go to the `Git Environment Setup` lesson in Ironboard and follow the instructions.
 Once you have completed those steps, come back here to finish out the lesson :)

-Once you have finished setup, you'll want to go to the repository of this intro by clicking the fork button in the top right corner of this page.
-This link will take you to a Github.com site.
-This page on Github is the actual location of the code.
+Once you have finished setup, go to the `repository` of this study guide by clicking the fork button in the top right corner of this page.
+This link will take you to the github.com repository. *A repository is like a project's folder that holds all the code.* A repository contains all of the project files (including documentation), and stores each file's revision history.

+###Put a Fork in It!
-The next step is to `fork` this repository.
-Forking is basically like photocopying a worksheet so that you have your own copy to work on.
-It's copying the lesson from Flatiron School's account and putting it in your Github account.
-To fork, you'll want to click the button that says `Fork` in the top righthand corner of the Github page.
+The next step is to `fork` this repository. *Forking is basically like photocopying a worksheet so that you have your own copy to work on (and so that the original copy stays intact).* It's copying the lesson from Flatiron School's account and putting it in your GitHub account.
+To fork, click the button that says `Fork` in the top righthand corner of the GitHub page.

 A window should pop up asking where you would like to fork this repository.
-You'll want to make sure to select your own Github account.
+Be sure to select your own Github account.

+###Clone Clone Clone Clone Clone
-At this point, Github should refresh and you should be on a page that has your github username in the URL.
-Right now, this lesson still only exists on Github.com.
+At this point, GitHub should refresh, and you should be on a page that has your GitHub username in the URL.
+Right now, this lesson is stored on GitHub.com.
 You can't actually edit any of the text yet.
-It's not yet on your computer.
-The next step is to `clone` this repository, which means to bring the code from Github.com and put it on your computer.
+To be able to make changes, you need to have your own copy locally, or on your computer.
+To do that, you need to `clone` the repository, which means *grab the code from GitHub.com and put a copy of it on your computer*.

-On the right side of the screen, you'll want to look for the `Clone URL`.
+On the right side of the screen, look for the `Clone URL`.
 It should look something like this:

 ![img](https://raw.githubusercontent.com/flatiron-school-curriculum/hs-git-code-along-catch-up/master/github_https.png?token=7061844__eyJzY29wZSI6IlJhd0Jsb2I6ZmxhdGlyb24tc2Nob29sLWN1cnJpY3VsdW0vaHMtZ2l0LWNvZGUtYWxvbmctY2F0Y2gtdXAvbWFzdGVyL2dpdGh1Yl9odHRwcy5wbmciLCJleHBpcmVzIjoxNDE0MDg1MjEyfQ%3D%3D--4d82707c62b46c9f68db568b4fefad31206c4773)

-You want to make sure it says `HTTPS Clone url`.
+Make sure it says `HTTPS Clone url`.
 If it doesn't, click the link that says `HTTPS` found directly below.
 We even circled it for you guys.

-Once you have the https url, you'll want to copy it.
-Then, in terminal in your development directory, you'll want to enter `git clone https_url_i_copied_from_github`.
-You'll want to replace `https_url_i_copied_from_github` with the actual https url you copied.
-This command, `git clone` will bring the repository from Github and save it on your computer.
+Once you have the https url, copy it.
+Then, go to your development directory using terminal and enter `git clone https_url_i_copied_from_github`.
+Be sure to replace `https_url_i_copied_from_github` with the actual https url you copied.
+This command `git clone` will *copy the repository from GitHub and save it on your computer*.

-Terminal should prompt you to enter your Github username and password.
+Terminal should prompt you to enter your GitHub username and password.
 When you type the password, you won't see the letters appear.
-I promise you're still typing, it's just a security thing.
-You'll want to hit enter after you enter both your username and password.
+Don't worry about that.
+It's just a security thing, so keep typing your password in even though you don't see the cursor moving.
+Hit enter after you enter both your username and password.

-Once it finished cloning, you'll want to type `ls`.
+Once it finishes cloning, enter `ls`.
 You should see a directory with the same name as the repository.
 In this case, `hs-git-code-along-catch-up`.

+You're a forking, cloning,
 POW POW